MicrosoftDocs/sql-docs/docs/2014/relational-databases/replication/switch-between-update-modes-for-an-updatable-transactional-subscription.md

 ms.assetid: ab5ebab1-7ee4-41f4-999b-b4f0c420c921
 caps.latest.revision: 37
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Switch Between Update Modes for an Updatable Transactional Subscription
-  This topic describes how to switch between update modes for an updatable transaction subscription in [!INCLUDE[ssCurrent](../../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../../includes/tsql-md.md)].
+  This topic describes how to switch between update modes for an updatable transaction subscription in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
 Specify the mode for updatable subscriptions using the New Subscription Wizard.
 For information about setting the mode when using this wizard, see [View and Modify Pull Subscription Properties](../../../2014/relational-databases/replication/view-and-modify-pull-subscription-properties.md).